sonugupta1234/astonishing-angle-474/rct-101/README.md

 ### Description

 This Project is whole about Booking hotels Rooms when you go for a destination purpose.
-It was done by me within a span of 4 days..
+It was a solo project done within 6 days..

 ### `Tech Stack`